Last Updated on May 4, 2023 by Charlie Nash

 #4.
 May Affect the Spinal Cord

 Rebounding also impacts the spinal cord; although it is the least worked body part, this may still affect the spinal cord in a few ways.
 First, if it is simply jumping, in the rebound phase, the vertebras are stretched out, and coming back, they contracts.
-This might cause gaps in the disc of vertebras.
+This might cause gaps in the disc of the vertebras.

 If it is aerobics during rebounding, wrong postures often lead to a sprain in the spinal cord.

 #5.
-Rebounding Affect the Feminine Body More
+Rebounding Affects the Feminine Body More

 Other than the usual sprain and body damage that may occur during rebounding.
 The implication for the female body is greater than that for the male body.
 Statistically speaking, rebounding is mostly done by females as an indoor exercise.
 During the menstrual cycle, the female body may feel more cramps, specifically in the abdomen and calves.
 That may also lead to a blackout.

-Rebounding can also cause pressure on the bladder as it exerts pressure on the pelvic floor, and females, especially pregnant ones, may feel the pressure on the kidneys and bladder.
+Rebounding can also cause pressure on the bladder as it exerts pressure on the pelvic floor, and females, especially pregnant ones, may feel pressure on the kidneys and bladder.
 Another issue females may face while rebounding is prolapse, in which excessive jumping and shocks to the pelvis may cause the uterus to displace or slip down, damaging supporting tissues.

-Pros: Rebounding’s Bright side
+Pros: Bright side of Rebounding